-I looked down and saw a silver CD boxed set, encrusted with grease and dust, as only a boxed set taken in and left on the floor near the kitchen would be.
-Yo Yo Ma.
-3 cds.
-OIne of tango music , I don’t like tango very much, one of greatest hits which was a little too Boston pops for me.
+I looked down and saw a silver CD boxed set, encrusted with grease and dust, as only a boxed set left on the lower shelf of a bookcase near the kitchen would be.
+A 3 cd boxed set by Yo Yo Ma.
+One of tango music that I didn't like very much, another of greatest hits which was a little too Boston pops sounding for me.
 And now this one, Yo Yo Ma plays Morricone.
 I thought I would hear soundtracks to Westerns.
 Instead, I’m listening to strings floating in a warm and lusty way that only instruments with rosin can.
 Layers of strings, like clouds rolling in at the seaside.
 Cello like the wind, whispering a tale to you, whispering the true story.

 When my son was younger, I played WQXR, the classical radio station, in the evenings, making dinner, having homework wars.